 \section{Weighted Sub-Riemannian Metrics}

-We conclude with a geometric application, proving Theorem \ref{thm:specialgeom} of the introduction.
-In contrast with the preceding sections, we will assume the weight $\omega : \mH \to [0,\infty)$ is continuous and comparable to a quasiconformal Jacobian.
-We then show that the canonical sub-Riemannian Heisenberg group, $ ( \mH , g_0 ) $, and its `conformal' deformation, $ ( \mH , g ) $, $ g = \sqrt{\omega} g_0 $, are bi-Lipschitz equivalent.
+We conclude this paper with a geometric application, proving Theorem \ref{thm:specialgeom} of the introduction.
+That statement follows from Theorem \ref{thm:mainint} if we demonstrate the following: when a weight $\omega : \mH \to [0,\infty)$ is continuous and comparable to a quasiconformal Jacobian, the canonical sub-Riemannian Heisenberg group $ ( \mH , g_0 ) $ and its `conformal' deformation $ ( \mH , \sqrt{\omega} g_0 ) $ are bi-Lipschitz equivalent.

 We write $\rho$ for the Carnot-Carathéodory distance function associated to $ ( \mH , g_0 ) $ (as in Section \ref{subsec:hg}).
-The above use of the notation $ ( \mH , g ) $, $ g = \sqrt{ \omega } g_0 $, is a slight abuse, as (see below) we replace not only the metric, but also the curve families used in the definition of the distance function (slight, in that, were we to make the same replacement in our earlier definition of $ ( \mH , g_0 ) $, the resulting distance function would be identical to $ \rho $).
+The above use of the notation $ ( \mH , \sqrt{ \omega } g_0 ) $ is a slight abuse as (see below) we replace not only the metric but also the curve families used in the definition of the distance function (slight in that, were we to make the same replacement in our earlier definition of $ ( \mH , g_0 ) $ the resulting distance function would be identical to $ \rho $).